FixRM/create-react-app-typescript/README.md

 This repo is fork from official create-react-app TypeScript implementation: https://github.com/wmonk/create-react-app-typescript.

-The only defference is that file namea are made static (no hashes included) for producion builds.
-It may be usefull if you are going to publish your app using Visual Studio or other tool which require static file names.
+The only deference is that file names are made static (no hashes included) for production builds.
+It may be useful if you are going to publish your app using Visual Studio or other tool which require static file names.
 See https://github.com/facebook/create-react-app/issues/3855.

 ## Getting Started